 Your large rucksacks, or expedition duffell bags, will be transported by mules, so you will only need to carry your day pack while hiking.

-Typically will range between 5 to 20 degrees Celsius during the day but may fall to as low as minus 5 degrees at night.
+Typically will range between 5 to 20 degrees Celsius during the day but may fall to as low as minus 5 to 10 degrees at night.